Youssefaddel/Vacation-Tracking-System/README.md

 ## Non-Functional Requirements

--Security:
+- Security:
   - All user data must be encrypted during transmission and storage.

--Usability:
+- Usability:
-  -The user interface should be easy to navigate.
+  - The user interface should be easy to navigate.

--Maintainability:
+- Maintainability:
-  -The system should allow for easy updates and maintenance
+  - The system should allow for easy updates and maintenance

 ## Constraints

--Technological:
+- Technological:
   -The system must be built using the existing company technology stack: Java Spring Boot, Angular, and PostgreSQL.

--Time:
+- Time:
   -The project must be completed within 6 months.

--Resource:
+- Resource:
   -The system must be able to integrate with existing HR and email systems without additional staffing resources.